simonw/datasette-ripgrep/README.md

 Web interface for searching your code using [ripgrep](https://github.com/BurntSushi/ripgrep), built as a [Datasette](https://datasette.io/) plugin

+For background on this project see [datasette-ripgrep: deploy a regular expression search engine for your source code](https://simonwillison.net/2020/Nov/28/datasette-ripgrep/).

 ## Demo

 Try this plugin out at https://ripgrep.datasette.io/-/ripgrep - where you can run regular expression searches across the source code of Datasette and all of the `datasette-*` plugins belonging to the [simonw GitHub user](https://github.com/simonw).